Planning for your pregnancy

-Diabetes can mean a higher chance of your baby having birth defects, miscarriage and stillbirth so it is really important to plan your pregnancy as much as you are able and make sure you are as well as possible, with excellent blood glucose levels.
+Diabetes can mean a higher chance of your baby having birth defects, miscarriage and stillbirth so it is really important to plan your pregnancy and make sure you are as well as possible, with excellent blood glucose levels.

 It is also really important to manage your blood sugar levels well throughout your pregnancy to reduce the likelihood of developing complications during your pregnancy.